alwaysdata/documentation/remote-access/ftp/troubleshooting/index.en.md

 You are attempting to connect in FTPS, change to the **regular FTP** protocol.

-### ECONNREFUSED - Connection refused by the server
+### ECONNREFUSED - Connection refused by the server / ECONNRESET - Connection reset by peer

 The connection locks up before reaching alwaysdata servers, check: